 Pros and cons of first-party phone accessories

 On the other hand, a distinct lack of variety is the major issue with first-party accessories.
-Only a handful of OEMs release accessories, and it’s mostly cases and covers.
+Only a handful of OEMs release accessories, and it’s primarily cases and covers.
 Samsung is one of the few companies that has a decent portfolio of accessories on offer.
 OEM accessories are also notoriously expensive, and you’ll often find as good, or even better, alternatives from third-party companies.

 The good news is that things are slowly changing.
 More and more companies are releasing accessories like wireless chargers, Bluetooth earphones, and more.
 Granted, the inevitable locking up of available functionality based on what phone you’re using is an unfortunate consequence.